Reluctant Slovenia faces fire sale of state assets

 For years, political pressure from successive governments thwarted a sale of the supermarket chain.
 Riding high on rapid, export-driven economic growth, politicians were reluctant to give up such a powerful economic lever, with its potential for patronage.

-But a bold expansion by Mercator into the Balkans backfired in the face of cheaper competition notably from privately-owned German discount retailers Hofer and Lidl, the Austrian owner of the international Spar brand and Serbia's Maxi, a unit of Belgian supermarket chain Delhaize DELB.BR.
+But a bold expansion by Mercator into the Balkans backfired in the face of cheaper competition notably from privately-owned German discount retailers Hofer and Lidl, the Austrian owner of the international Spar brand and Serbia's Maxi, a unit of Belgian supermarket chain Delhaize.

 The company has had to retreat from Albania and will quit Bulgaria this year.